todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 **On a miss,** choose 1 that you are, and one that you definitely aren’t.
 Tell your volunteers that you’re adept enough, but you’re just plain not patient enough, or whatever, and ask them how it goes for you.

-Remember that your goal is to follow your ambitions into trouble. \[TODO: <-- Revise] Embrace it and don’t hedge!
+Remember that your goal is to follow the road wherever it leads you.
+Embrace it and don’t hedge!
 ### Violently

 …against an enemy.